• Skip to primary navigation

 • Mix until well blended.

-• Add the roux mixture into the rest of the liquids and whisk until well blended.
+• Add the roux mixture to the rest of the liquids and whisk until well blended.
 Taste and reseason as needed.

 cooked pot roast with potatoes and carrots on a white plate

-Your going to love this oh-so-delicious fork tender, melt in your mouth pot roast.
+You’re going to love this oh-so-delicious fork-tender, melt-in-your-mouth pot roast.
 Served with whole baby potatoes, chunks of sweet carrots, and a perfectly seasoned beef gravy.

 sliced pot roast with carrots and potatoes on a white plate